Roasted green beans with Parmesan and basil are crispy and so flavorful. Turn a few ordinary ingredients into an extra special side dish.

 Should I be using freshly grated Parmesan and basil leaves picked from my (non-existent) garden?
 Perhaps, but perhaps not.
 Sometimes what you have on hand is more than good enough.
 Sometimes it’s great!
 Sometimes it will have your mom talking about green beans for a week.

-Plus, Rachel Cooks is all about E-A-S-Y. I don’t want you to have to run to the store if you don’t have to.
+Plus, Rachel Cooks is all about E-A-S-Y. I don’t want you to make a run to the store if you don’t have to.
 And you totally don’t have to because these green beans rock just as they are.

+I’ll get you started here and give you helpful tips.
 Look for the printable recipe card near the end of the post.
-It has complete instructions and nutrition information.
+It has complete instructions, measurements, and nutrition information.

 What You’ll Need